wangandi520/ClippingsToMarkdown/README.md

 **KOReader**

-menu,Evernote,Export to local json files,Export all notes in your library，copy KOReaderClipping.json，run KOReaderJsonALL.py
+menu,Evernote,Export to local json files,Export all notes in your library，copy KOReaderClipping.json，run KOReaderJsonALL.py.
+If you want each book a .md file,please run KOReaderJsonALLtoEachBook.py